-Seven positions are available on a competitive basis each year in the Gastroenterology Fellowship.
+Seven to ten positions are available on a competitive basis each year in the Gastroenterology Fellowship.
 This includes positions in two tracks: the Clinical Scholar Track and the National Institutes of Health-Sponsored Track.

-Applicants must have three years of accredited postgraduate education in internal medicine and have an interest in gastroenterology as a clinician-scholar, clinical investigator, or basic scientist.
+Applicants must have three years of accredited postgraduate education in internal medicine and have an interest in gastroenterology as a clinician-scholar, clinical investigator, or basic/translational physician-scientist.

 Please note that you must be a U.S. citizen or have a permanent immigrant status to be eligible for the National Institutes of Health (NIH)-Sponsored Track.